Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 This is the first scale that allows you to do true statistical analysis.
 You can record median, mode and mean, or delve deeper through cross-tabulation (we’ll get to that later.)
 Another great way to measure customer attitudes is with Semantic Differential Scale questions.

 Last but not least, ratio scales are the bee's knees when it comes to statistical analysis.
 It’s like in the Power Rangers when they all join together in a giant robot - in other words, it’s an amalgamation of all the previous scales.

 Ratio scale questions have an order, set values and differences.
 They also have a true zero.
 A starting point; an origin story.
 For anyone wondering why that’s significant, it means you can calculate the order and distance between units.

 The key is that with a ratio scale, the difference and ratio between options both have meaning.
 It doesn’t with interval scales.
-For example you can say eight cars is twice as many as four in a garage, or four pizzas is double two pizzas.
+For example, you can say eight cars is twice as many as four in a garage, or four pizzas are double two pizzas.